-R2HOP exists to passionately engage believers in perpetual worship and intercession as described by King David—to foster intimacy, to agree with God as it touches the Rock River Valley and beyond, and to announce the fast approaching final hour of natural history.
+R2HOP exists to passionately engage believers in perpetual worship and intercession as described by King David—to foster intimacy (Psa 27:4), to agree with God as it touches Israel (Isa 62:2-7), and cry out “so that the rest of mankind may seek the Lord (Acts 15:17).”

 We have fallen desperately in love with Jesus, the bridegroom God.
 The revelation of His intense, fiery desire for us (Songs 8:5-7) has captured our hearts.
 His love for weak, immature and broken believers has fascinated us and propelled our hearts into passionate and intimate pursuit of relationship with Him.
-Lovers will always outdo doers!
+It is the great devotion that comes before the great commission.
+Lovers will always outdo doesr!